s2hub/docs/articles/werner_krauss_orm_relations_explained/orm_relations.md

 $john->Children()->add($juli);
 ```

 The `->add()` method takes a DataObject, adds the foreign key for us and saves it in one take.
-IMHO the code is pretty
+I think, the code of that is pretty elegant...
-elegant...

 //TODO: link to code of add method